Max-ChenFei/vp4jl/README.md

 ## IPVPE: Image Processing through Visual Programming Environment

 We introduce a **visual programming environment used for image processing**.
-This environment is implemented by an extension named **vp4jl** that enables any JupyterLab environment with visual programming (vp) capabilities, all without modifying the existing setup. **vp4jl** allows users to build and execute visual workflows without the need for line-by-line textual coding.
+This environment is implemented by an extension that enables any JupyterLab environment with visual programming (vp) capabilities, all without modifying the existing setup. it allows users to build and execute visual workflows without the need for line-by-line textual coding.

 ![vp4jl](./doc/screenshots/vp4jl.jpg)